 Where an OBA (or any other agreement requiring the Interconnected Party’s approval of Shippers’ NQs) applies at a Receipt Point or a Delivery Point, First Gas will procure that the Interconnected Party:

-has the ability to approve (or curtail) each Shipper’s NQ [via OATIS]; and
+has the ability to approve (or curtail) each Shipper’s NQ via OATIS; and

-must do so not later than 30 minutes after the Provisional, Changed Provisional or Intra-Day Nominations Deadline (as the case by be),
+either approves or curtails all NQs not later than 30 minutes after the Provisional, Changed Provisional or Intra-Day Nominations Deadline (as the case by be),

-and, if the Interconnected Party fails to do so, it will be deemed to have approved any such NQ.
+and, subject to section 4.24, if the Interconnected Party fails to either approve or curtail an NQ, it will be deemed to have approved that NQ.

-The aggregate of Shippers’ NQs approved by the Interconnected Party pursuant to section 4.17 will be (where an OBA applies) the Proposed Scheduled Quantity.
-The aggregate of Shippers’ NQs First Gas approves pursuant to section 4.19, 4.20 or 4.21 will be the Scheduled Quantity for the relevant Day.
+The aggregate of Shippers’ NQs approved by the Interconnected Party pursuant to section 4.15 will be (where an OBA applies) the Proposed Scheduled Quantity.
+The aggregate of Shippers’ NQs First Gas approves pursuant to section 4.17, 4.18 or 4.19 will be the Scheduled Quantity for the relevant Day.